sycDev/sycdev/README.md

     <img src="https://media1.giphy.com/media/v1.Y2lkPTc5MGI3NjExaDViMWZnZml1OWU5ejA1cnFiZ3ZpYXh4Z29qNDBhYnN5M3ZiMTlzaiZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/L1R1tvI9svkIWwpVYr/giphy.gif" />
 </p>

-- 🔭 I’m currently working on honing my Java skills and enhancing my full-stack expertise.
+- 🔭 I’m focusing on mastering AI engineering and advancing my skills in full-stack development.
 - 🌱 I love coding, always eager to learn and take on new challenges.
 - 📚 My fascination with coding sparked in 2017, leading me on a self-taught programming journey.
-I continued to nurture my passion through computer science studies during secondary school and now in my pursuit of a Bachelor in Software Engineering.
+I continued to nurture my passion through computer science studies during secondary school and am now in pursuit of a Bachelor in Software Engineering.
-- 🏢 I previously worked as a web developer trainee for 5 months (Dec19 - Apr20), gaining hands-on experience.
+- 🏢 I gained hands-on experience as a Web Developer Trainee (Dec19 - Apr20) and a Software Engineer Intern (Jun24 - Aug24).
 - ⚙️ I have a keen eye for applying best practices in coding styles, always striving to maintain clean and efficient code.
 - 🎸 Outside of coding, you'll often find me strumming my guitar, exploring new melodies and tunes.
 - 👧 She/Her